dl1bz/svxlinkdb4rptr/README.md

 ## Requirements ##
 - a webserver with php activated
 - the webserver needs to be run as user svxlink, otherwise the DTMF controls via webinterface will be not working
+- activate/install php-curl for read the status from SVXReflector via his API

 Please add 2 new variables in your svxlink.conf:
 ```